wscoble/beyond-the-prompt/presentation/slides.md

 **Question**: How much documentation does your project have?

+???

+⏱️ TIME: 8:30 - 11:30 (3.0 min)

+How much documentation does your project have?
+Can it all fit in Claude's context window?
+How many ADRs?

 --

 FLUO has 15 ADRs.
 Plus 10 technical domains.
 Plus 7 subagent perspectives we need on every decision.

+???

+FLUO is complex: Nix, Quarkus, React, custom DSL.
+And we need input from PM, EM, TL, SecOps, SRE, BA, CS on every feature.

 --

 **If we loaded everything**: 75,000 tokens

+???

+Traditional approach: load all 15 ADRs.
+That's 75,000 tokens before writing a single line of code.

+Traditional in the sense of the past 6 months or so.

 --

 Your context window is... gone.

 ???

-Ask the audience to think about their own projects.
-How many ADRs?
-How much documentation?

-FLUO is complex: Nix, Quarkus, React, custom DSL.
-And we need input from PM, EM, TL, SecOps, SRE, BA, CS on every feature.

-Traditional approach: load all 15 ADRs.
-That's 75,000 tokens before writing a single line of code.

 The AI can't even start.
 The context window is full of documentation.